 of contributors receiving recognition this included more than 70 individual

 Mountain Lakes can be very proud of this initiative to ensure that this

 wonderful tribute to early twentieth century development, boasting one

 of the largest and most distinguished collections of Craftsman style

-homes in a suburban park and lake community in the United States, has
+homes in a suburban park and lake community in the United States, has been preserved.

 Train Station Restoration